snwefly/PowerShell.Reddit.Support/SearchRegistry/README.md

     Search-Registry -Path "HKLM:\SYSTEM\CurrentControlSet\Services" -SearchRegex "svchost" -KeyName
 ```

-The same command but with ```-ValueData``` will only return the entries where the value data match "svchost"
+The same command but with ```-PropertyValue``` will only return the entries where the value data match "svchost"

 ```
-    Search-Registry -Path "HKLM:\SYSTEM\CurrentControlSet\Services" -SearchRegex "svchost" -ValueData
+    Search-Registry -Path "HKLM:\SYSTEM\CurrentControlSet\Services" -SearchRegex "svchost" -PropertyValue
 ```

 ### REGEX